Stacy-Muhia/sorting_algorithms/README.md

-Sorting algorithms & Big O project focusing on the topicss of algorithmand data structures in c programming language.
+Sorting algorithms & Big O project focusing on the topics of algorithm and data structures in c programming language.
 A project in ALX done by Stacy M